Cooney Weiland

 Ralph "Cooney" Weiland (November 5, 1904 – July 3, 1985) was a Canadian ice hockey forward who played for the Boston Bruins, Ottawa Senators, and Detroit Red Wings of the National Hockey League (NHL).
-Weiland was part of the Bruins' 1928 "Dynamite Line" with Dutch Gainor and Dit Clapper, one of the earliest "named" forward lines in NHL history.
+Weiland was part of the Bruins' 1928 "Dynamite Line" with Dutch Gainor and Dit Clapper, one of the earliest nicknamed forward lines in NHL history.
 He was born in Egmondville, Ontario, but grew up in Seaforth, Ontario.

 Early life

 Weiland born to Henry Weiland and Sarah Beatty in Egmondville on Nov.
 5, 1904.
-Growing up he was the second youngest of out of eight children His father was a cooper for Seaforth’s Ament Cooperage, two of his older brothers died during WW1.
-He grew up skating at a local rink where started to develop his hockey skills at an early age, during this time he developed the nickname ‘Cooney’.
+Growing up he was the second youngest of out of eight children His father was a cooper for Seaforth’s Ament Cooperage, two of his older brothers died during World War I. He grew up skating at a local rink where started to develop his hockey skills at an early age, during this time he developed the nickname ‘Cooney’.